Chitwan National Park: Mammals

+Chitwan National Park received 18 wild water buffalo from Koshi Tappu Wildlife Reserve in 2016.

 Birds

+The park has been designated an Important Bird Area (IBA) by BirdLife International.
 Every year dedicated bird watchers and conservationists survey bird species occurring all over the country.
 In 2006 they recorded 543 species in the Chitwan National Park, much more than in any other protected area in Nepal and about two-thirds of Nepal's globally threatened species.
 Additionally, 20 black-chinned yuhina, a pair of Gould's sunbird, a pair of blossom-headed parakeet and one slaty-breasted rail, an uncommon winter visitor, were sighted in spring 2008.

 Especially the park's alluvial grasslands are important habitats for the critically endangered Bengal florican, the vulnerable lesser adjutant, grey-crowned prinia, swamp francolin and several species of grass warblers.
 In 2005 more than 200 slender-billed babblers were sighted in three different grassland types.
 The near threatened Oriental darter is a resident breeder around the many lakes, where egrets, bitterns, storks and kingfishers also abound.

 The park is one of the few known breeding sites of the globally threatened spotted eagle.

 Peafowl and jungle fowl scratch their living on the forest floor.

 Apart from the resident birds about 160 migrating and vagrant species arrive in Chitwan in autumn from northern latitudes to spend the winter here, among them the greater spotted eagle, eastern imperial eagle and Pallas's fish-eagle.
 Common sightings include brahminy ducks and goosanders.
 Large flocks of bar-headed geese just rest for a few days in February on their way north.

 As soon as the winter visitors have left in spring, the summer visitors arrive from southern latitudes.
 The calls of cuckoos herald the start of spring.
 The colourful pitta and several sunbird species are common breeding visitors during monsoon.
 Among the many flycatcher species the Indian paradise flycatcher with his long undulating tail in flight is a spectacular sight.